-Recycling Association chief executive Simon Ellin has raised concerns over a potential rise in the UK’s tonnage of fibre packaging waste due to a lack of investment in mills and difficulties in accessing export markets.
+Recycling Association (RA) chief executive Simon Ellin has raised concerns about a potential rise in the UK’s tonnage of fibre packaging waste due to a lack of investment in mills and difficulties in accessing export markets.

-The report found that the UK was currently pretty compliant with EU recycling regulations with just 0.3% of packaging not being recycled, or 34,000 tonnes, against targets.
+The report found that the UK was currently fairly compliant with EU recycling regulations, with just 0.3% of packaging not being recycled, or 34,000 tonnes, against targets.

-Yet if we carry on in the same way, 5.3% of packaging will not be being recycled by 2030, resulting in huge tonnages of materials going to waste.
+But if we carry on in the same way, it says that 5.3% of packaging will not be recycled by 2030, resulting in huge tonnages of materials going to waste.

 Ellin said a “big concern” is where the extra new tonnage is going to go.

-“I am very worried about a general demonisation of export per se because of alleged illegal exports of plastics, which although clearly wrong and needs stopping, don’t tar everything with the same brush.”
+“I am worried about a general demonisation of export per se because of alleged illegal exports of plastics which, although clearly wrong and needs stopping, everything should not be tarred with the same brush.”

-Ellin argued that not all packaging materials should be treated in the same way: “Plastics is a bit different - I can see a better environment for UK processing with the plastics tax and improved qualities.
+Ellin argued that not all packaging materials should be treated in the same way: “Plastics are a bit different: I can see a better environment for UK processing with the plastics tax and improved qualities.
 New plastics capacity costs a fraction of the investment for a paper mill.”

-“What’s the risk of China OCC with less than 0.5% non fibre, which has been inspected six times before it enters the pulper?
+“What is the risk of Chinese OCC with less than 0.5% non-fibre, which has been inspected six times before it enters the pulper?
 It will cripple the industry in an already perilously tight market.”

-He added: “Markets have to a large degree corrected illegal exporting opportunities anyway with restrictions in China, India, Indonesia, Thailand, Malaysia, Vietnam, and Poland.”
+He said: “Markets have to a large degree corrected illegal exporting opportunities anyway, with restrictions in China, India, Indonesia, Thailand, Malaysia, Vietnam and Poland.”

-On the high UK packaging tonnages projected to be lost to the recycling market unless action is taken, author of the Eunomia report Tanzir Chowdhury, explained: “The reason the pure tonnages are so high is because the target is a percentage of waste generated, and the UK generates more packaging waste than all but three other member states.”
+On the high UK packaging tonnages projected to be lost to the recycling market unless action is taken, Eunomia’s report author Tanzir Chowdhury explained: “The reason the pure tonnages are so high is because the target is a percentage of waste generated, and the UK generates more packaging waste than all but three other EU member states.”